evdoxiataka/effi_user_study1/README.md

-# Exploring the Impact of Lay User Feedback for Improving AI Fairness
+# Using Lay User Feedback for Improving Fairness in AI Decision-Making
-This repository constitutes a supplementary material for the paper "Exploring the Impact of Lay User Feedback for Improving AI Fairness" submitted to FAccT-24.
+This repository constitutes a supplementary material for the paper "Using Lay User Feedback for Improving Fairness in AI Decision-Making" submitted to FAccT-24.

 It contains the: